Error-Sensitive Proof-Labeling Schemes: Basic properties of error-sensitive proof-labeling schemes

 \section{Basic properties of error-sensitive proof-labeling schemes}

+In this section, we explore basic properties of error-sentivity.
+First, we show that some proof-labeling schemes are error-sensitive (Theorem~\ref{prop:acyclic}), but that some other proof-labeling schemes are not error-sensitive (Theorem~\ref{prop:bad-pls}).
+More precisely, Theorem~\ref{prop:bad-pls} shows that even if a language has an error-sensitive proof-labeling scheme, not all proof-labeling schemes for that language have this property.
+Second, we show that if a language has an error-sensitive proof-labeling scheme, then the so-called \emph{universal scheme} also has this property (Lemma~\ref{lem:univ}).
+This implies that for checking whether there exists an error-sensitive scheme for a given language, we can just check whether the universal scheme for that language is error-sensitive.
+We use this fact for proving that there exist languages that do not have error-sensitive proof-labeling schemes (Theorems~\ref{prop:notallwork} and~\ref{prop:STnot}).

 Let us first illustrate the notion of error-sensitive proof-labeling scheme by exemplifying its design for a classic example of distributed languages.
-Let {\sc acyclic} be the following distributed language:
+Let {\sc acyclic} be the following distributed language (which is a mere relaxation of spanning tree):

 That is, the label of a node is interpreted as a pointer to some neighboring node, or to null.
 Then $(G,\ell) \in \mbox{\sc acyclic}$ if the subgraph of $G$ described by the set of non-null pointers is acyclic.
 We show that {\sc acyclic} has an error-sensitive proof-labeling scheme.
 The proof of this result is easy, as fixing of the labels can be done locally, at the rejecting nodes.
-Nevertheless, the proposition and its proof serve as a basic example illustrating the notion of error-sensitive proof-labeling scheme.
+Nevertheless, its proof serves as a basic example illustrating the notion of error-sensitive proof-labeling scheme.